sqryxz/mts-data-pipeline/README-new.md

 A comprehensive cryptocurrency trading infrastructure system that combines multi-source data collection, real-time market analysis, signal generation, and event-driven backtesting capabilities.
 The MTS (Multi-Timeframe Signal) pipeline is designed for quantitative cryptocurrency trading strategy development and deployment.

+**New in v2.2.0**: The system now features an **optimized multi-tier scheduling system** that reduces API usage by 86% while maintaining high-frequency data collection for critical assets (BTC/ETH every 15 minutes) and efficient collection for portfolio assets (hourly) and macro indicators (daily).

 ## 🚀 Quick Start

 ### Prerequisites